 We perform this procedure using either local or general anesthesia in the comfort of the accredited, state-of-the-art Plastic + Hand Surgery Center.

-When performing upper eyelid surgery, we make an incision within the natural fold of the lid, extending it slightly beyond the outside corner of the eye.
+When performing an upper eyelid surgery, we make an incision within the natural fold of the lid, extending it slightly beyond the outside corner of the eye.
 Through this incision, we remove excess skin and fatty tissue.

 Upper Eyelid Surgery 3-D Animation